todd-herbert/heltec-eink-modules/docs/README.md

 Older boards, like Arduino UNO R3, do not have enough RAM to render a full screen image.
 A technique called "paging" lets us get around this issue.

-On these older boards, your drawing comands are run, over and over, calculating just one small area at a time.
+On these older boards, your drawing commands are run, over and over, calculating just one small area at a time.

 It takes a bit longer, but without paging, Arduino Uno R3 wouldn't stand a chance!